“I have heard the mermaids singing, each to each. I do not think they will sing to me.”

-Most girls have an arsenal of Halloween ideas they fall back on -- you know, the ones we've loved since childhood?
-Your favorite princess or heroine, perhaps something classic like a witch or black cat, or perhaps...a mermaid...
+Most girls have an arsenal of Halloween ideas they fall back on – you know, the ones loved since childhood?
+A favorite princess or heroine, perhaps something classic like a witch or black cat.
+Or perhaps, a mermaid.

-The tales of Mermaids and Sirens have been around as long as ships have sailed the oceans, so it may be one of the most classic costume choices, no matter your age.
+The tales of Mermaids and Sirens have been around as long as ships have sailed the oceans.
+It may be one of the most classic costume choices, no matter your age.
 Of course, there are quite a few versions of those stories, all describing the scaled creatures of the sea in different ways.

 I learned something during my shoot for this costume that gave me a closer connection to these legends.
-That lesson is: Mermaids were entirely justified in ripping sailors from their ships and dragging them to the depths to await a slow and painful death...(...kidding!...sort of...)
+The lesson being: Mermaids were entirely justified in ripping sailors from their ships and dragging them to the depths to await a slow and painful death (kidding!…sort of…).

 Let’s put it this way, with my experience as a mermaid, I’d completely understand her reaction if she was “catcalled” (…fishcalled?…) rudely by a chauvinist, vulgar-mouthed sailor, who circled her in his ship creating enormous waves that crashed around her, forcing her to flee (when all she wanted was to sit in the sun) or wait until the waves die down to avenge her pride as a lady, and rid the foul human creatures…

-Needless to say, while I did not have a ship with sailors on it harassing me, I did have an uncomfortable start to my shoot when a boater came by shouting to his buddy "DUDE!
-IS THAT A TOPLESS CHICK?!", after seeing only my BACK mind you, (these hair extensions are awesome by the way and easily reach my waist) and circled, getting closer to us each time.
-Not only was this an invasion of our space when we were in a small cove (with no one around-hence the reason went there) and had no where else to go, but it almost swamped the small paddle-boat we came out on containing all our combined camera equipment.
+Needless to say, while I did not have a ship with sailors on it harassing me, I did have an uncomfortable start to my shoot when a boater came by shouting to his buddy “DUDE!
+IS THAT A TOPLESS CHICK?!”, after seeing only my BACK (these hair extensions are awesome by the way and easily reach my waist).
+They then circled, getting closer to us each time.
+Not only was this an invasion of our space when we were in a small cove (with no one around-hence the reason went there) and had nowhere else to go, but it almost swamped the small paddle-boat we came out on containing all our combined camera equipment.

 To create my sea-worthy accessories, I found a bag of shells at the dollar store (if I lived closer to the ocean I would have just picked some off the beach) and some seaweed-looking plants from the craft store to create both a necklace and crown for myself.

 As for makeup, I used fishnet tights to create a pattern with some white/blue eyeshadow and make some scales.
-I even tried making them on my shoulders and across my chest, but stretching out a piece of leggings with one hand and trying to distribute eyeshadow evenly with the other turned out to be tougher than I imagined.
-I'm pleased with how the pattern turned out on my face though, so that was a win in my book.
-And last but not least, I added some simple eyelashes to the corners of my eyes for added allure.
-I didn't want to put too much makeup near my eyes with the contacts and liked the look of a more "natural" sea-creature (don't quote me on that, for all I know Mermaids could be platinum card members at their underwater Sephora...).
+I even tried making them on my shoulders and across my chest.
+However, stretching out a piece of leggings with one hand while trying to distribute eyeshadow evenly with the other was tougher than I imagined.
+Regardless, the result was still satisfactory.

-All in all, I had a lot of fun dressing up for this look and playing around in the water for an afternoon.
-While I may not have a tail or other suitable "clothing" (also read as a top...because in all seriousness, why would a mermaid need a top?) for a mermaid, my trial run of the makeup went so well, I think it's in the running for a Halloween costume this year!
+All in all, I had a lot of fun dressing up for this look.
+While I may not have a tail for my mermaid, the makeup trial run went really well.
+I think it’s in the running for a Halloween costume this year!